Community Projects

-Massage and the comfort of touch which is tender, is one of our simplest human needs.
+Massage and the comfort of touch is one of our simplest human needs.
 It is also something we can share with each other every day.
-It is an important part of my practice that my work is also accessible, affordable and touches everyday people.
+It is important to me that my work is accessible, affordable and touches everyday people.

 MASSAGE SHALA

 Massage Shala finds its inspiration in the communal, more informal massage rooms of South East Asia.
-We are massage practitioners who enjoy the energy created in a shared space.
 The shared space creates a safe and open informal atmosphere, welcoming all.
 A container for community, connection and healing.

 Massage Shala has run a multidisciplinary clinic in Centre 151 in Haggerston, Hackney since 2016.
 We now host event here on a quarterly basis.
 For more information, please email therapies@centre151.com.

-Massage Shala also hosts a weekly sliding scale clinic as part of The Health Tree project to increase Social Prescription within Tower Hamlets.
-We are based at St Margaret’s House, Bethnal Green on Friday mornings 10am-1pm.
-Tickets can be purchased via the St Margaret’s website here.
+Massage Shala also hosts a weekly sliding scale clinic at St Margaret’s House, Bethnal Green on Friday mornings 10am-1pm.
+Jo works here intermittently.

 HAPPY FEET HAPPY HEART